-Nothing tests the concrete bonds of friendship like competitive board games (looking at you, Monopoly and UNO), so what better way to suss out potential partners than over great games and inventive comfort food?
+Nothing tests the concrete bonds of friendship like competitive board games (looking at you, Monopoly and UNO), but if you want to put more tense on the game, the classic slots games at 666casino.com are your best choice, so what better way to suss out potential partners than over great games and inventive comfort food?
 King and the Pawn may be tucked away in a shophouse at Purvis Street, but its wide range of games, photographic space and delectable fare already mark this unassuming cafe as a hot-favourite with cafe and gaming enthusiasts.

 In addition to holding over 300 games, King and the Pawn also serves a range of craft beer, signature cocktails and locally-roasted coffee to go with their inventive menu.
 It features the usual bar suspects as such as House-made Croquettes with leek and mushroom, as well as other indulgent mains like Truffled Honey Croque Madame with shaved ham, gruyère and maasdam, and our personal recommendation, the Camembert Brûlée with roasted grapes, crisp pear, and toasted crostini.

 To celebrate Valentine’s Day, they will be offering unlimited board gaming, a bottle of Prosecco and dessert for only $33 per person.
 No one can really accuse you of playing games when you are committed to literally playing games— may the best person win!

 $33 onwards per pax for unlimited board gaming, Prosecco & dessert